Beginner

 Yes.
 But you’re still responsible for your security habits.

 A Solana card is a powerful tool, so treat it like one.
-Keep only what you plan to spend on your card balance, store long-term holdings in cold storage, and use strong passwords with app-based 2FA instead of SMS when possible.
+Keep only what you want to secure your spending credit line on your KAST Card, store long-term holdings in and use strong passwords with app-based 2FA instead of SMS when possible.

 KAST Solana Cards Explained